HenryLi-0/tape/CODEGUIDE.md

 - `tape/resources/` : resources and things used (ex. test images, fonts)
 - `tape/storage/` : planned to be used for storing images the user uploads
 - `tape/updatelogs/` : where my silly silly fingers type strange update logs about what i did today (programming and not programming sutff included)

+### Probably something important:

+I use a lot of words that probably don't mean what I think they mean.
+If there are any suggestions for better things to name stuff, I'll definitely be interested!